joshmarinacci/mred-base-glitch/api.md

 # scripting cheat sheet

-* get an object in the scene with getObjectById() or getObjectByTitle()
-* the event has a ‘system’ property which gives you access to lots of things.
+* the behavior script itself has a bunch of special properties which gives you access to lots of things.
-* the event has a target property which is the object the event happened on.
+* the event passed to your event handler has a target property which is the object the event happened on.
 In most cases this will be the object the behavior is added to

 #### event